Central American Experience

 - 24/7 emergency support

 - Flights to and from Central America

 - Border fees

 More Whats Included

-31 nights’ multi-share accommodation is included on this trip.
-You’ll stay in a range of different types of accommodation consisting mainly of simple but comfortable hostels, guesthouses, and lodges, with two scheduled homestays with local families in Guatemala and Nicaragua.
+31 nights’ multi-share accommodation are included on this trip.
+You’ll stay in a range of different types of accommodation consisting mainly of simple but comfortable multi-share hostels and hotels.
 You’ll share a room with members of the same sex from your group.

 Do bear in mind that you’ll be travelling through countries where cold water showers are common, so hot water showers may not always be available – although you might find a cold shower a welcome prospect after spending time in the heat of the day!

-Two breakfasts and three dinners are included as part of this trip and includes traditional meals at your homestays.
+Two breakfasts, one lunch, and three dinners are included as part of this trip and includes traditional meals at your homestays.
 Please budget around 650USD-800USD/£500-£650 for the duration of your trip to purchase food and drinks not included in your itinerary.

 More Accommodation & Meals